sarahciston/codingcare/posts/guide.md

 When we are together and witness each other struggle, that commonality reveals the lightness and the joy through community support.
 You're not going insane because you're not the only one who's gone insane staring at their code before.
 Yes, you do need sleep.
 Yes, you'll figure it out, or you'll figure something out.
 And we're here to help.

 >"I loved editing that Three.js[^threejs] scene with Ada.
 I love being able to have group input.
 Before I was trying to communicate Three.js knowledge, and I've been struggling to get it out of my head.
 But, for some reason, seeing it in the group setting, it was a really fulfilling experience--like a teaching moment where I could communicate a lot of knowledge in a short amount of time."
->>—Samir Ghosh, they/them, Assistant Director, USC Ahmanson Lab
+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab

 [^threejs]: Three.js is a code library (an add-on) in the Javascript language that helps create 3D graphics: [Three.js](https://threejs.org).
 For similar tools at a more introductory level, also check out the code library [P5.js](https://p5js.org), which is a great place to start learning widely applicable coding skills.
 <!-- should i be linking technical tools to the CCC Resource Hub items instead?
 And can those be linked if they're dynamically generated? -->